 On successful completion of this module students will be able to:

-- Demonstrate an in-depth understanding of the development, differentiation and maturation of lymphocytes and myeloid cells and comprehend and discuss the complex interplay of the various mechanisms of immune responses to non-self.
+1. Demonstrate an in-depth understanding of the development, differentiation and maturation of lymphocytes and myeloid cells and comprehend and discuss the complex interplay of the various mechanisms of immune responses to non-self in the learning log

 2. Explain advances in the understanding of development of disease states attributable to the malfunction of the immune system.

-- Understand and discuss how advances in the understanding of the immune system and in immunodiagnostics have led to novel/experimental therapies and improvements in the diagnosis of disease and provide a critical analysis and abstract meaning from a case study.
+3. Understand and discuss in relevant assessments how advances in the understanding of the immune system and in immunodiagnostics have led to novel/experimental therapies and improvements in the diagnosis of disease and provide a critical analysis and abstract meaning from a case study.

 The module will be summatively assessed by two in-course tests, Progress Test I (30%) and Progress Test II (40%) each and a case-study (30%).
 Progress Test I consists of a short answer and MCQ based assessment on material delivered in learning modules 1-5, and Progress Test II consists of a short answer and MCQ based assessment on material delivered in weeks 6-9.
 Both components will be used to provide formative feedback.
 To pass the module students need to achieve a minimum aggregate mark of 50%.